appu1232/Discord-Selfbot/README.md

 - ``>space <text>`` or ``>space <n> <text>`` - put a space between each letter in the message.
 Optionally, specify how many spaces to put between each letter with ``<n>``
 - ``>react <text>`` or ``>react <text> <id>`` - react to the above message with the given text.
 If the message id is given, it will react to that message instead.
 - ``>uni <emoji>`` - convert the emoji to unicode emoji if possible.
+- ``>afk <status>`` - Set your default status when you are not online Discord but the bot is still on.
+All options: idle, dnd, offline.
+Default is idle.

 **Logging commands**